Quad Biking, Vic Falls, Sleeping Out Under the Stars....

 Share article on

-The Khan Family Spent two weeks in Botswana in October 2018.
+The Khan Family Spent two weeks on a family holiday in Botswanain October 2018.
 They had two nights in Johannesburg at the beginning of the holiday, before heading to Victoria Falls and then a week of safari in Northern Botswana, before ending in the Makgadikgadi Salt Pans, where quad biking and sleeping under the stars was the best thing they’ve ever done!
 The variety of landscapes and wilderness areas they travelled through kept the itinerary adventurous and exciting from start to finish.

 Essentially all was amazing!
 We enjoyed the first stopover in Johannesburg and were able to recover from the flight but also take in some culture and history on a tour of Mandela house and the Apartheid Museum.